LukeZGD/Legacy-iOS-Kit/README.md

   - As alternatives to kloader/kDFU, checkm8 A5 or ipwndfu can also be used in DFU advanced menu
     - To enter DFU advanced menu, put your iOS device in DFU mode before running the script
   - This script can work on virtual machines, but I won't provide support for them
+- For jailbreak option:
+  - On iOS 8 downgrades, stashing is already enabled and `nosuid` is removed from `fstab`, so no need to install the "Stashing for #etasonJB" package
+  - If you have problems with Cydia, remove the ultrasn0w repo and force-close Cydia, then try opening Cydia again
+  - If you can't find Cydia in your home screen, try accessing Cydia through Safari with `cydia://`
+  - Warning: If your device bootloops with EtasonJB, it may not work with the jailbreak option as well!
+(I think this applies to [8942](https://www.theiphonewiki.com/wiki/S5L8942)/[8945](https://www.theiphonewiki.com/wiki/S5L8945) users) If this happens, bootloop protection will trigger and you won't be able to open Cydia

 ## Tools and other stuff used by this script:
 - cURL